 A person may be discriminated against based upon a range of personal, physical, racial, religious, political or sexual attributes.

-QCAT hears complaints of alleged unlawful discrimination, sexual harassment, vilification and victimisation after they have been investigated and referred to QCAT by the Queensland Human Rights Commission (the Commission).
+QCAT hears complaints of alleged unlawful discrimination, sexual harassment, vilification and victimisation after they have been investigated and referred to QCAT by the Queensland Human Rights Commission.
 The referral report contains the documents provided by the parties in the original complaint and any additional notes made by the Commission.

 After reviewing the complaint QCAT may decide and order that a person, group of people or business who the complaint was made against must: